hamzaaitbrik/RedditDMBot/README.md

 Changed the technology to [Playwright](https://playwright.dev/python/) for maximum efficiency.

 # Importnat
+There are two version of the bot, Selenium and Playwright.
+Selenium is tested and working as of 14th of February, 2024.<br>
 This bot was developed on a Linux machine, it may need some modifications to work on a Windows machine.
 Mainly link structure.

-# Notice
-Java version is under development, to allow more functionality for managing accounts and proxies..

 # Updates
 This software is tested on 2nd of February, 2024.
 It is working..<br>